Deriving Neural Scaling Laws from the statistics of natural language: Empirical verification on text corpora

 Concretely, given a number of training tokens $P$ and a model family $\mathcal{M}$, training yields the language model (parameter subscript $\theta$ omitted for clarity) $\hat p_{P,\mathcal{M}}(x_{n+1}\mid x_{1:n})$ for all $n\leq T$.
 The corresponding $n$-gram loss $\mathcal{L}_n(P,\mathcal{M})$, from~\autoref{eq:ngram-loss}, bounds the conditional entropy from above as

 with equality achieved in the infinite data limit, given sufficient capacity of the model class.
 Our strategy is to treat, for a fixed expressive model class $\mathcal{M}$ and increasing $P$, $\mathcal{L}_n(P,\mathcal{M})$ as a sequence of increasingly accurate upper bounds on $H_n$.
-Empirically, we observe that the $n$-gram losses indeed converge with increasing $P$ towards a limiting curve, especially for small time horizons $n$.
-Results are shown in~\autoref{fig:conditional-entropy-tinystories} for TinyStories and in \autoref{fig:main-gamma-wikitext} for WikiText.
+Empirically, we observe that the $n$-gram losses indeed converge with increasing $P$ towards a limiting curve, especially for small time horizons $n$.~\footnote{~\cite{scheibner2025large} also uses LLMs for estimating entropies, but on corpora different from the training dataset.
+One cannot expect convergence to the entropy of the training distribution in this case.} Results are shown in~\autoref{fig:conditional-entropy-tinystories} for TinyStories and in~\autoref{fig:main-gamma-wikitext} for WikiText.
 This observation motivates estimating $\gamma$ from a power-law fit of the small-$n$ portion of the $\mathcal{L}_n(P,\mathcal{M})$-v-$n$ curve for the largest $P$ available, yielding

+The errors are obtained via a bootstrapping procedure detailed in~\autoref{app:errors}.
+Note that our exponents are slightly larger than the $0.23$ found by~\cite{takahira2016entropy}, but they used different data (mostly news articles), character-level tokens, and estimated entropies via compression.

-To verify that the limiting behavior is not an artefact of a particular architecture, we repeat the procedure with three model classes (details in~\autoref{app:exp-details}): GPT-2-style transformers with either absolute or rotary positional encoding (APE and RoPE, respectively), and LLaMA.
-The agreement of the limiting $\mathcal{L}_n$-v-$n$ curves across these classes, together with the convergence for increasing number of tokens, confirms that the decay of the conditional entropy is a property of the dataset---namely $H_n$---rather than of the specific model.
+To verify that the limiting behavior is not an artefact of a particular architecture, we repeat the procedure with both additional transformer-based (GPT-2 with rotary positional encoding and LLaMA) and non-transformer (infini-gram~\cite{liu2024infinigram} and Mamba~\cite{gu2024mamba}, details in~\autoref{app:exp-details}) language models.
+The agreement of the limiting $\mathcal{L}_n$-v-$n$ curves across all classes, together with the convergence for increasing number of tokens, confirms that the decay of the conditional entropy is a property of the dataset---namely $H_n$---rather than of the specific model.
 Computing these exponents is one of our central results, revealing a new quantitative statistical property of language.